Michaelzag/RooArmy/roo-army-test/README.md

 ### 4. Answer Assessment Questions

 The RooCommander will ask questions about:
+- Primary language and frameworks
-- Project type and domain
+- Project type and complexity domain
+- Development philosophies
 - Team size and composition
 - Technical expertise levels
-- Development methodology
 - Special requirements

+For existing projects, RooCommander will also:
+- Offer to scan project structure
+- Identify existing patterns and conventions
+- Ask which aspects to preserve vs. improve

 ### 5. Review Recommendations